MScottBlake/mscottblake.github.io/_posts/2025-09-01-cloud-autopkg-runner-introduction-and-changes-since-macadmins-conference-2025.md

 ### Inclusive Language Check (Added in [v0.15.1](https://github.com/MScottBlake/cloud-autopkg-runner/releases/tag/v0.15.1))

 The inclusive language check is an automation that runs during Pull Requests to ensure the language used in the commits are non-derogatory, inclusive, and precise.
-You can read more about my philosophy on this in my previous post, [Writing Inclusive Software: Precision, Respect, and Automation](https://macadminmusings.com/blog/2025/07/27/inclusive-language-in-software/), and see the [code quality](https://github.com/MScottBlake/cloud-autopkg-runner/blob/main/.github/workflows/code_quality.yml) GitHub Actions workflow.
+You can read more about my philosophy on this in my previous post, [Writing Inclusive Software: Precision, Respect, and Automation](https://macadminmusings.com/blog/2025/07/27/inclusive-language-in-software/), and check the [code quality](https://github.com/MScottBlake/cloud-autopkg-runner/blob/main/.github/workflows/code_quality.yml) GitHub Actions workflow to see it in action.

 ### Added `--autopkg-pref-file` CLI argument (Added in [v0.16.1](https://github.com/MScottBlake/cloud-autopkg-runner/releases/tag/v0.16.1))